trigo613/DigitDetection/README.md

 1. **Extended Training Duration**
    - Current model was trained for only 8 epochs
    - Increasing the number of training epochs is expected to significantly improve model accuracy and detection performance
+   - The model is currently good at detecting in which window there is a digit and which digit it is, but it is bad at drawing the bounding boxes, training the model for longer will probably help improve this.

 2. **Data Augmentation**
    - Implement additional data augmentation techniques